Image by Sam Taylor

 No. But could it happen?

 Well it wouldn't be a walk in the park.
 Obviously Scotland's military would be much smaller than the rest of the UK's.
-It would depend on when it happened, how well established the Scottish defence force had become.
+It would depend on when it happened, how well established the Scottish defense force had become.
 It would also depend again on international alliances, but Scotland and the remaining UK would be far more likely to work in coalition than in opposition.

 Thanks for your time Stuart.